pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1652 OSI Model Basic Representation

+Today I continue learning the OSI Model, to understand better this I tried to abstract the OSI model with Golang code, you can found the gist in the next [link](https://gist.github.com/pablohdzvizcarra/1b107c13c68ff93e7765568c2a47c634).
+When I attempt to abstract the concepts with code I needed to think how can abstract this, from my perspective doing this you can understand better the concepts.

 ### Day 1651 OSI Model

 Today studying my backend engineering course, I started to study about the OSI Model focusing today in the layer 1 and layer 2.
 Now I know that the layer 1 is like the ethernet cable that send the request to the bare metal server, layer two is used to add some information to the previous data received in the layer 1 like the Mac address source, Mac address destination, etc. I started to work on a GitHub gist to create a representation of the OSI model with golang code.